zoho/zoho-iot-sdk-c/README.md

 ## Overview

 The Zoho IoT SDK for C will let your smart ( gateway ) devices to establish a secure connection with minimal efforts to the Zoho cloud platform.
-The lightweight MQTT messating protocol is used to exchange the data between the device & cloud in a secured manner by implementing TLS security.
+The lightweight MQTT messaging protocol is used to exchange the data between the device & cloud in a secured manner by implementing TLS security.

 ## Features:

 ### Connectivity

-This SDK will help your device establish a reliable MQTT connection with the server as minimal as much as possible in order to deliver telemetry data from the devce and to receive commands from the cloud.
+This SDK will help your device establish a reliable MQTT connection with the server as minimal as much as possible in order to deliver telemetry data from the device and to receive commands from the cloud.

 ### Security